ByteBoss-ai/r26_test/README.md

 # Solution
 ## Understanding
 Describe what you understood about the problem.
+_Input: _UBX-format GPS frames (raw hex lines in a text file) for start & goal.

+_Objective:_

+1. Decode UBX NAV-POSLLH payload to obtain latitude, longitude, height.

+2. Use those GPS coordinates as start and goal for a grid-based path planner.

+3. Convert planned path into odometry commands (angles & durations) for your rover wheels.

+4. Compile & validate with provided make build / make check.

 ## Thought Process
 After understanding the problem, describe how you decided to proceed towards solving the question.

+TASK 1:

+* Verify UBX packet layout and byte offsets for NAV-POSLLH payload.

+* Fix any wrong offset indices or checks in the code.

+* Add robust parsing of the hex input lines and ensure payload pointer arithmetic is correct.

+For Task 2: c
+* Choose a standard grid search for efficiency and optimality.

+For Task 3:
+* convert consecutive grid cells into headings (0, 90, 180, 270 or continuous), compute distance (from cell size), compute required wheel rotation/time using wheel radius/gear ratios (provided in repo).

+For Task 4:
+* compile, run unit tests (provided make check), iterate on bugs.

 ## Implementation
 How did you decide to implement your solution.